awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 + Alphabetize key\-value pairs by the name of the parameter\.
 + Change the case of key\-value pairs to lowercase\.

-For more information, see [Caching Content Based on Query String Parameters](QueryStringParameters.md)\.
+For more information, see [Caching content based on query string parameters](QueryStringParameters.md)\.

 ------
 #### [ Node\.js ]